 Get Email Updates

-Join our low volume email list to learn about and discuss the trails of Groton including activities, work parties, and trails advocacy.
+Join our low volume email list to learn about the trails of Groton including activities, work parties, and our trails advocacy efforts.
 We will use this list to notify you of our guided hikes, bike rides, ski or snowshoe events, and similar excursions.
 When we organize work parties we will also post a call for volunteers using this list.

 To join please send an email with your full name to email@example.com, and we will send you an invitation.
 This way we can keep spammers away.

 The archive of the email list is available on the Friends of Groton Trails Network Google Group.